Hedonic Prices and Quality Adjusted Price Indices Powered by AI

-We consider three types of each price index: \begin{itemize} \item The Laspeyres (L) type, which uses base period quantities for weighting the prices; \item The Paasche (P) type, which uses current period quantities for weighting the prices; \item The Fisher (F) type, which uses the geometric mean of L and P indices. \end{itemize}
+We consider three broad types of price index: \begin{itemize} \item The Laspeyres (L) type, which uses base period quantities for weighting the prices; \item The Paasche (P) type, which uses current period quantities for weighting the prices; \item The Fisher (F) type, which is the geometric mean of the L- and P-type indices. \end{itemize}

-One defines the L and P-type matched indices as measures of the total rate of price change of a basket of matching products from the current period $t$ with a previous period $t-\ell$:
+One defines the L- and P-type matched indices as measures of the total rate of price change of a basket of matching products from the current period $t$ with a previous period $t-\ell$:

 and the F-type index takes the form where $Q_{it}$ is the quantity of the product $i$ sold in month $t$, $P_{it}$ is the average sales price for product $i$ at time $t$, $\mC_{t}$ is the set of all products with transactions at time $t$, $\mC_{t} \cap \mC_{t-\ell}$ is the match set, the set of all products with transactions both at time $t$ and at time $t-\ell$.